Economic Revitalization

 Total monthly visitors since 2019

-Average daily worker foot traffic (Monday–Friday)
+Average weekday worker foot traffic

 Monthly hotel rooms sold compared to 2019